-Key Question #4: What lifestyles, values and points of view are represented in, or omitted
+Key Question #4: What values, lifestyles and points of view are represented in, or omitted from, this message?

-Core Concept #4: Media messages have imbedded values and points of view.
+Core Concept #4: Media have imbedded values and points of view

 The Five Core Concepts and Five Key Questions of media literacy were developed as part of the Center for Media Literacy’s MediaLit Kit™ and Questions/TIPS (Q/TIPS)™ framework.
 Used with permission, ©2002-2015.